 Though there’s more to Golden Mile than just food, most of the merchandise will be of little interest unless you can speak Thai.
-Small shops sell Thai magazines and newspapers (they usually have day-old editions of the Bangkok Post), the CDs and DVDs are in Thai, and the mobile phones for sale even have Thai letters on their keypads.
+Small shops sell Thai magazines and newspapers, the CDs and DVDs are in Thai, and the mobile phones for sale even have Thai letters on their keypads.
 If you have leftover Thai baht you can get a good rate at the money changers and you can get an authentic Thai massage at one the salons (from S$40 per hour).

 Golden Mile is also noted for its nightlife with people coming to drink themselves silly at the Thai-style discos.
 The Thai beer and whiskey they serve are cheaper relative to the high prices at most Singapore bars, but many of the bars are quite seedy – use your discretion.
 The biggest party of the year is in mid-April during Songkran – the Thai New Year holiday – when the whole mall breaks out into an indoor water fight.

 If this taste of Thailand has made you crave the real thing you’re in luck — Golden Mile is also a hub for international bus travel.
 Travel agencies like Five Star Tours have offices here and VIP coaches depart from outside Golden Mile to Malaysia and onward to Thailand.